khoda81/twenty-fourty-eight-solver/README.md

 ### Interactive Board Editor

-To run the solver from a give starting position you can use the terminal editor.
+To run the solver from a given starting position you can use the terminal editor.

 1. **Run the Program**: Start the program by running the main executable with the `--board-editor` flag.